 Within Yorkshire we pride ourselves on our Boy’s Player Pathway allowing our Boy’s to have the very best opportunities to the various levels of coaching and support throughout their time with us.

-Our aim is to identify those boy’s with the potential and dedication required to play not only at a County level, but potentially at National level, this is something we try to achieve on a regular basis.
-This comes down to our boy’s being offered coaching at a very high level from some of the most experienced coaches around, Graham Walker and Steve Robinson, both our lead coaches, both England Golf coaches and both awarded “Coaches of the Year” 2015 and 2016 & 2017 respectively.
+Our aim is to identify those boys with the potential and dedication required to play not only at a county level, but potentially at National level, this is something we try to achieve on a regular basis.
+This comes down to our boy’s being offered coaching at a very high level from some of the most experienced coaches around, Steve Robinson, our lead coach and England Golf coach who was awarded “Coach of the Year” 2016 & 2017 & 2021.
 Given the size of Yorkshire we are supported by a team of coaches.
 In 2021 we saw the addition to that team of Gareth Davies a former European Tour player and now Head Teaching Professional at Abbeydale GC.

 - YUGC Identification Day for Under 13’s